 Cleo is a portable camera drone designed to fit inside your pocket.
 Cleo weighs 65 grams, measures 92mm x 92mm x 32m in dimensions, and can fly for 15 minutes after a 45-minute charge.
 It comes with 13MP camera, 780p live stream resolution, and 1080p video recording resolution.
 Cleo is also safe indoors and around people, thanks to its small airframe and propellers located inside a duct.
 Its simple and intuitive design allows anyone to pick it up and use it right away.
 Cleo is easily controlled via their smartphone application available for both iOS and Android.

 AR and VR demos were seen everywhere at CES, even in areas not dedicated to either category.
 A number of auto manufacturers were using VR to demonstrate their latest innovations in artificial intelligence and autonomous vehicles.
-Other manufacturers used VR to give a more in-depth demonstration of various products.
+Other manufacturers used VR to give a more in-depth demonstration of various products and virtual reality casinos.
 Plenty of vendors at CES showcased their innovative products specifically made for the AR and VR categories.

 Pokemon Go created a huge boom in 2016 globally, which was the first large-scale, mainstream game to introduce the term “augmented reality” to people outside of the tech world.
 It spread much optimism and assurance in the AR gaming space, according to the two industry leaders, Nick Beliaeff of Spin Master and Jeri Ellsworth of CastAR, who spoke at a panel Augmented Reality (AR): Gaming’s Next Level.
 The AR market is constantly growing and predicted to be worth approximately $90 billion by the year 2020.
 The market is sure to attract developers and enterprises looking for some monetary gain, but Beliaeff and Ellsworth shared some insight that the Star Trek holodeck was the inspiration for their endeavor into AR gaming.